yandex-cloud/terraform-provider-yandex/docs/resources/audit_trails_trail.md

 //
 // Create Trail for delivering events to YDS and gathering such events:
 // * Management events from the 'some-organization' organization.
-// * DNS data events from the 'some-organization' organization.
+// * DNS data events with only recursive queries from the 'some-organization' organization.
 // * Object Storage data events from the 'some-organization' organization.
 //
 resource "yandex_audit_trails_trail" "basic_trail" {